VahidGh/mathjslab/README.md

 # MathJSLab

-> Interpreter with language syntax like MATLAB&reg;/Octave
+> An interpreter with language syntax like MATLAB&reg;/Octave written in TypeScript.

 This package emulates a parser and evaluator for a subset of [MATLAB&reg;](https://www.mathworks.com/)/[Octave](https://www.gnu.org/software/octave/)